 How to validate your pass?

 Before you take your first train, you MUST validate your pass at a train station in a country where Eurail is valid.
 A railway official will fill in the start and end date of your pass as well as your passport number.
-In addition, they will stamp your pass to validate the date on which train travel begins.
-Activation is required within 6 months of the issuing date.
+Also, they will stamp your pass to validate the date on which train travel begins.
+Activation is required within six months of the issuing date.
 To validate, you must provide proof of ID (passport) and the pass.

 Understanding how train travel days work…